 But I know the real reason.

 It’s because all I really care about is seeing my kids, even though we may only have one day or evening where we will all be together.
-The college baller will be at practices, the married kids will only be here half the time, and the high schooler will have social gatherings.
-But my missionary girl will be home.
-They’ll all be together, just hanging out.
-For at least one night, all of the beds will be full again.
+The college college kids will be home for a handful of days, along with the Marrieds and the Missionary Girl. .
+We”ll all be together, just hanging out.
+For at least a few nights, all of the beds will be full again.
 And that’s the only gift I want.

 has is happening during this season of fledging my kids.
 My priorities and expectations are changing.
 Raising kids to fly from the nest means they follow God’s dreams, not mine.
 It means I step back so they can fly, even if it takes them far away.